 Ranging from vegan options to scotch eggs to pasta to fish to desserts to gluten free options, Borough Market has everything you need to make sure everyone in your group is fed no matter their tastes.

 There are places to sit down if you want, or you can just eat and stroll while you munch on things.

 Particularly good are the fish and chips from the fish and chips stall – often, I advise against getting fish and chips in a pub because they’re not as good as from a “chippy” or dedicated fish and chips shops, and the Borough Market fish and chips stall is definitely one of the better options.

 Finish eating and resting your legs and then keep walking along the river away from Tower Bridge, towards a part of London you haven’t explored yet.

 You won’t have time to go into both, so observe one from the outside and either go in Tate Modern for an hour or so (free) or take an hour long guided tour of Shakespeare’s Globe.

 You can’t go wrong with either option, it just depends if you’re more into Shakespeare or modern art.

-Early evening: After your pit stop, you’ll want to cross the Millenium Bridge which is the futuristic bridge directly in front of Tate Modern.
+After your pit stop, you’ll want to cross the Millennium Bridge which is the futuristic bridge directly in front of Tate Modern.

 At the end of this bridge is the iconic St. Paul’s Cathedral.